Jurph/harmonictook/harmonictook/README.md

     - Implement player choice for swapping (target and card)
     - Implement player choice for payout (target)
     - Implement forced uniqueness for purple cards

+- Design Quality:
+    - Make better use of dict() structures to do lookups
+    - Consider @classmethods to handle some clunky stuff
+    - Look for chances to use "enumerate()" instead of for loops